 Does black make you look slimmer?

 Yes, black makes you look slim and in shape.
-It creates a slimming illusion and represents all things elegant.
+An all black outfit creates a slimming illusion and represents all things elegant.

 What color makes you look younger?